kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

                timeBetweenCheckTransactionMinedRetries)
             }
          ```
-         1. Utilice el método auxiliar privado `waitUntilTransactionMined` para controlar si la transacción se realizó exitosamente
+         1. Use the private helper function `waitUntilTransactionMined` in order to check if the transaction has been successfully completed
-      1. Controle el funcionamiento del smart contract `HelloWorld` para esto puede utilizar la función `helloWorld.Greet()`
+      1. Check the operation of the `HelloWorld` smart contract using the function `helloWorld.Greet()`
-   1. Valide que el bootnode contiene la cuenta firmante, puede utilizar el comando `eth.accounts` para obtener la lista de cuentas
+   1. Validate if the bootnode has the signer account, you can use the `eth.accounts` command to list the accounts
-1. Agregue el test, dentro del archivo `my_testsuite.go`, a la lista de test a ejecutar cuando se lance el testsuite
+1. Add `my_advance_test` in the list, that the testsuite will be execute, inside the `my_testsuite.go` file
 1. Verify that running `bash scripts/build-and-run.sh all` generates output indicating that two test ran (my_test and my_advanced_test) and both are successfully executed